yellowdog/python-examples/README.md

 arguments = ["--runtime=nvidia", "--gpus=all", "my_dockerhubrepo/my_container_image", "1", "2", "3"]
 ```

-#### Bash, Python, PowerShell, cmd.exe/batch, and Docker without Automatic Processing
+##### Bash, Python, PowerShell, cmd.exe/batch, and Docker without Automatic Processing

 If the `executable` property is not supplied, none of the automatic processing described above for `bash`, `python`, `powershell`, `cmd` (or `bat`) and `docker` task types is applied.

-### Task Counts
+#### Task Counts

-The `taskCount` property can be used to expand the number of Tasks within a Task Group, by creating duplicates of a single Task; this can be handy for testing and demos.
+The `taskCount` property can be used to expand the number of Tasks within a Task Group, by creating duplicates of a single Task.
+This can be useful for testing and demos.
 In JSON specifications, there must be zero or one Task(s) listed within each Task Group or `taskCount` is ignored.

 This property can also be set on the command line using the `--task-count`/`-C` option of `yd-submit` followed by the required number of Tasks.

-## Examples
+### Examples

-### TOML Properties in the `workRequirement` Section
+#### TOML Properties in the `workRequirement` Section

 Here's an example of the `workRequirement` section of a TOML configuration file, showing all the possible properties that can be set: